yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 ### Plumbing and wiring

 Over the years and the many houses we've stayed in, I've realised that most people don't actually understand how their wiring is set up.
 The peak of my experiences was a house where the owner assured us all the wiring had been updated.
 We saw a brand-new breaker board and were satisfied - until one day we plugged in a laptop at the other end of the house, leading to sparks.
-We then learned that side of the house was managed by an extremely old board that used an iron nail as a fuse.
+We then learned that that side of the house was managed by an extremely old board that used an iron nail as a fuse.

 Same house, there was a concrete water tank.
 Whoever had done the waterproofing had done a terrible job.
 The waterproofing - for reasons we don't quite understand - started to dissolve and seep through the water outlets in the bathroom and kitchen.
 We initially noticed the water smelled slightly oily, and then shortly afterwards we suffered severe bouts of food poisoning.
 Plumbers called in from outside couldn't immediately diagnose the problem because nobody knew the concrete tank existed - everyone assumed the water came from the plastic tanks on the outside of the house.